 Some labels make waves before their first releases, while others put out heavily-rinsed records for years without getting much press at all.
 New artists are constantly carving out their own physical and digital spaces and creating new ways of producing and sharing work, often without getting the coverage or material support they deserve.
-Regardless of how many records they've released or when they were founded, it's important to highlight labels that are setting a new standard and fucking up the scene in their own ways.
+Regardless of how many records they've released or when they were founded, it's important to highlight record labels that are setting a new standard and fucking up the scene in their own ways.

 The role of music publications here, then, should be to consistently cover the work of people who are marginalized by the culture of contemporary dance music, in a manner that avoids tokenization and allocates resources effectively.
 Of course, this list (any list) is by no means comprehensive, and no single article can solve a large-scale problem.
 But in the meantime, we can use the platforms we have to shout out the people we appreciate and admire.

 Lara Rix-Martin (previously of Heterotic and presently of Meemo Comma) started Objects Limited in 2016 with the release of multidisciplinary Eva Bowan’s ‘Ringwoodite’, a record of mystical ambient pop.
 Since then, Rix-Martin has demonstrated herself to be a remarkable A&R, choosing artists based on principle, rather than adhering to strict genre guidelines.
-This refreshing approach automatically lends itself to a label fostered around ideas of connection and interpersonal relationships, rather than particular branding.
+This refreshing approach automatically lends itself to a record label fostered around ideas of connection and interpersonal relationships, rather than particular branding.
 Other standout releases from the Brighton imprint include Ziúr’s excellent second EP ‘Deeform’, Jana Rush’s compelling footwork album ‘Pariah’, and an upcoming EP from modern club experimentalist RUI HO.

 New York Trax first captured my attention in November, with an EP of wild, pummeling techno from producer Liquid Asset.
 But it’s been around for a minute – promoter and curator Nicole Brenecki launched the label two years ago with a record from local techno pioneer Richard Hinge, and has since gone on to feature emerging talent as well as pay homage to various scene legends.
 With releases from The Horrorist and Physical Therapy coming up too, it’s clear that New York Trax is passionate about showcasing the city’s unique techno legacy.